Build, grow, prosper…..realise the potential of the internet

-The digital consumer and Covid-19: Five key findings
+Digital business and Covid-19: Five key findings

-SME Digital Health Assessment: Top insights
+.IE Digital Health Assessment: Top insights

-- SMEs need to improve their digital skills: On an ABCDEF scale, Irish SMEs graded ‘C’ for their communicating skills, ‘D’ for their transacting skills, and ‘E’ for their software boosting skills in the report’s ‘Digital Health Assessment’
+- SMEs need to improve their digital skills: On an ABCDEF scale, Irish SMEs graded ‘C’ for their communicating skills, ‘D’ for their transacting skills, and ‘E’ for their software boosting skills in the report’s ‘Digital Health Assessment’.

-- An omni-channel approach is important: Almost three-quarters (73%) of SMEs say that their website contributes to their offline or ‘face-to-face’ sales
+- An omni-channel approach is important: Almost three-quarters (73%) of SMEs say that their website contributes to their offline or ‘face-to-face’ sales.

-- SMEs are time-poor: Nearly a third (28%) of Irish SMEs say that a lack of time is a major barrier to doing more online
+- SMEs are time-poor: Nearly a third (28%) of Irish SMEs say that a lack of time is a major barrier to doing more online.

 Our industry stakeholders